 Christine enjoys collaborating on projects and has taken breaks from self employment to work on group projects.
 She finds team efforts to be rewarding - from learning from other designers, researchers, and developers to communicating ideas to stakeholders and finding common ground.

 In addition to a Bachelor’s Degree in Design (Illustration), she also has a certificate from the Google/Coursera UX program and Springboard's UX Career Track.
 A life long learner, she often starts her day with a strong cup of coffee and a half hour of instruction on various user experience topics on LinkedIn Learning and SkillShare.
-Acquiring new skills come naturally to her and she is fascinated with innovative developments in technology.
+Acquiring new skills come naturally to her and she is fascinated with innovative developments in technology, especially with Chat GPT.

 When not working on UX projects, Christine can be found creating artwork (paintings, fused glass, needle felted wool sculpture), reading, playing board games, or exploring the Northwest with her husband, two sons and spoiled dog, Lola.